Comment on page

-Groups of attributes help to effectively manage attributes in a similar context or by users with similar needs.
-Right grouping strategy can help you to better apply PIM to the organization.
+Groups of attributes help effectively manage attributes with similar properties or contexts, or with users with similar similar focus or needs.
+A right grouping strategy may help you to better utilize PIM in your organization.

-A good solution for most businesses is to create attribute groups in the context of a business role.
-For example, you can separate groups of attributes related to product baseline information (the ones that identify the digital image of the product – usually these are: Name, SKU, basic price, EAN code, primary image, etc.), technical specification (examples here are: length, width, height, weight, material, color, etc.), marketing data (such as long description, additional photo gallery, video files, downloadable catalogs), additional technical resources (such as technical cards, white papers, use cases, etc.).
+2. Contextual grouping – A good solution for most businesses is to create attribute groups in the context of a business role.
+For example, you can separate groups of attributes related to product baseline information (the ones that are responsible for the digital footprint of a product – usually Name, SKU, basic price, EAN code, primary image), technical specification (for example length, width, height, weight, material, color, etc.), marketing data (such as long description, additional photo gallery, video files, downloadable catalogs), or additional technical resources (such as technical cards, white papers, use cases, etc.).

 3. Hybrid model – a combination of the previous two strategies.